mainmatter/playbook/development-process/README.md

 directly, and can serve as future reference to understand what was done in a project, and for which reasons.

+There is a plethora of tools available for maintaining and collaborating on issues and this process does not prescribe usage of any particular one – all of the rules we present here are independent of the concrete tooling used in a project.

 Good issues aim to:

 - describe what is to be done and why, potentially accompanied by screenshots,